TheNetworkGuy/netbox-zabbix-sync/README.md

 This will force a full usermacro sync on every run on hosts that have secret usermacros set.
 That way, you will know for sure the secret values are always up to date.

-Keep in mind that NetBox (and the log output of this script) will show your secrets in plain text.
+Keep in mind that NetBox will show your secrets in plain text.
 If true secrecy is required, consider switching to [vault](https://www.zabbix.com/documentation/current/en/manual/config/macros/secret_macros#vault-secret) usermacros.